ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/example_components/markdown.md

 ## GOV.UK Design System components

-Some of the [GOV.UK Design System components][govuk-design-components] are incorporated into this theme.
+[Some GOV.UK Design System components are incorporated into this theme][govuk-design-components].

 ### Notification banner